Possible Formation of a Perfect Fluid in $pp$, $p$-Pb, Xe-Xe and Pb-Pb Collisions at the Large Hadron Collider Energies: A Color String Percolation Approach: Results and Discussion

-By using the Eq.~\ref{eq11}, we have estimated the isothermal compressibility for different collision systems at different collision energies.
-We have plotted $\kappa_{\rm T}$ as a function of charged particle multiplicity in Fig.~\ref{fig3}.
-It is observed that $\kappa_{\rm T}$ decreases rapidly for low $dN_{\rm ch}/d\eta$ and becomes very small and remains nearly constant for higher $dN_{\rm ch}/d\eta$.
-This behavior of $\kappa_{\rm T}$ is very similar to the theoretical predictions for a hot and dense hadronic matter obtained at the RHIC and LHC~\cite{Kakati:2017xvr}.
 For liquids, the value of isothermal compressibility is expected to be small because a unitary change in pressure causes a very small change in volume.
 On the contrary, for a gaseous system, the isothermal compressibility is expected to be higher.
 Figure~\ref{fig3} suggests that at highest charged particle multiplicity, the value of isothermal compressibility is lowest and close to zero.
 This could be related to liquid-like behavior for a QCD matter.
 However, the events with low charged-particle multiplicity show rapid change in the values of $\kappa_{\rm T}$ compared to the ones at higher charged-particle multiplicity.
 This could be an indication of possible change of dynamics in the system.
 Similar values of $\kappa_{\rm T}$ for high multiplicity $pp$, $p$-Pb, Xe-Xe and Pb-Pb collisions show an indication of similar dynamics and possibly similar system formation.
 The reported values of isothermal compressibility for water at room temperature and mercury are $\sim$ $6.62\times10^{42}~\rm{fm^3/GeV}$~\cite{water} and $\sim$ $5.33 \times 10^{41}~\rm{fm^3/GeV}$~\cite{mercury}, respectively, which are very high compared to the value obtained for the QCD matter for the most central Pb-Pb collisions.
 This is an indication of QGP being a closest perfect fluid found in nature.
 This measurement nicely complements the measurements of lowest shear viscosity to entropy density ratio for a possible QGP medium \cite{Kovtun:2004de,Biro:2011bq,Plumari:2011re,starNPA}.
-In addition, this is also supported by similar estimations using CSPM approach \cite{Hirsch:2018pqm}.
+In addition, this is also supported by similar estimations using CSPM approach \cite{Hirsch:2018pqm}.\\